ykashou92/Analyzing-Weather-Data-in-R/chapter1.md

 ```

-Now that we have a nice, clean data frame `xdf` ready...Let's begin by plotting the axes.
-In the `ggplot()` function, we first specify the data source then the aesthetics of the plot, i.e. the data points involved that would be on the **x** and **y** axes.
+Now that you have a nice, clean data frame `xdf` ready...Let's begin by plotting the axes.
+In the `ggplot()` function, you first specify the data source then the aesthetics of the plot, i.e. the data points involved that would be on the **x** and **y** axes.

 Note that you do not have to use the column selector `$` in the `aes` argument of `ggplot()`.
 Instead you can simply type `ts` to reference the `ts` column of the data frame `df` if `df` is given as the data argument.